Spanish and Spanish Translation and Interpreting

 Students can make connections by participating in the Hispanic Awareness Association student organization or by joining the Alpha Mu Gamma National Honor Society.
 Follow us on Twitter at #traducciónuscupstate to find out more about news and events related to Spanish at USC Upstate.

 Participate in the Annual Translation and Interpreting Panel, hosted at USC Upstate every March.
 The program brings together students, faculty, and community members with international experts in translation and interpreting.
 There is a huge demand for trained and certified translators and interpreters in business, education, healthcare, and legal settings.
 Each year panelists share information and experience about how to apply translation and interpreting skills in a range of professions.
-This year's program features the first literary translator as keynote speaker.
-The 2018 Annual Translation and Interpreting Panel is sponsored by the Division of Languages, Literature and Composition, Student Life, and the South Carolina Humanities Council’s Fast Track Literary Grant.
 See USC Upstate Translation in the News for more information about the event.